smu-cs-3353/22s-pa02-thefontenauts/README.md

 ### Randomized vs Presorted vs Semisorted

 For all sorting algorithms the presorted data was the best case scenario.
 However the magnitude difference was only noticable for insertion and shell sort.
 For semisorted data the difference in magnitude was also only noticeable for insertion and shell sort.
-The difference was less noticeable for shell sort than with the fully sorted dataset.
+This difference was less noticeable for shell sort than with the fully sorted dataset.

 Note - The graphs below show only the integer data collected.
 The string data shows the same trends on a larger timescale.
 If you would like to view them please look in the data folder.